Skip to main content

 System Tray

-Open GUILaunches Electron GUI
+Open GUILaunches the Electron GUI

-QuitShuts down daemon
+QuitShuts down the daemon

 Desktop Notifications